Preserving Biodiversity (TNFD)

 Potential Impact on Business

-We discussed the potential impact of each risk and opportunity on the tire business in reference to the TNFD's classification of nature-related risks and opportunities.
+We have organized the potential impact of each risk and opportunity on the tire business in reference to the TNFD classification of nature-related risks and opportunities.

-Risk Category by TNFD Business Risk for Organization Potential Impact on the Organization's Business Time Frame
+Risk classification by TNFD Business risks for the organization Potential impact on the organization’s business Time horizon Main countermeasures

-Transition risks Policy Introduction & reinforcement of regulations
+Transition Risks Policy Introduction & strengthening of regulations

 short-medium

 • 4.
-Avoid purchasing tire products with heavy environmental burdens
+Avoidance of purchasing products with high environmental impact

 short-medium

-Technology Development & spread of low environmental burden technologies
+Technology Development and diffusion of technologies with low environmental impact

 short-medium

-• 6.
-Loss of customers and decline in corporate image and ESG reputation if corporate efforts are deemed passive

 • 7.
+Loss of customers and decline in corporate image and ESG ratings when seen as being passive about ecosystem conservation efforts

-Divestment from investors and financial institutions if corporate efforts are deemed passive
+• 8.
+Divestment from investors and financial institutions when seen as being passive about biodiversity initiatives

 medeium-long

-• 9.
-Liability and administrative dispositions in response to tightening existing laws and regulations or establishing new ones

 • 10.
+Liability and administrative penalties following the strengthening of existing laws and regulations or the introduction of new laws and regulations

-Liability for damages arising from citizens' protest campaign to ecological impacts of rubber plantation development
+• 11.
+Liability from public opposition to ecological impacts during the development of rubber plantations

 short-medium